1928 Auckland Rugby League season: Round 10

+Jim O'Brien returned to the field for Marist after retiring at the end of the 1927 season.
+He had played for the All Blacks in 1922 before switching to rugby league in 1924.
+He had played for the New Zealand rugby league side in 1924 and would make the national team again later this season before going on to play 2 more seasons for the Marist side retiring finally in 1930.

 Round 11

 Round 12

 The New Zealand team was playing the 2nd test against England in Dunedin this weekend so all the Auckland players in the New Zealand side were unavailable for their club sides.

 Round 13

 William Mincham refereed approximately his 50th ever senior club match in the game at Ellerslie Reserve between Ellerslie and Richmond.
 He had begun refereeing in 1920 after retiring from playing.
-Mincham had represented Auckland and his son Ted Mincham and grand son Robert Mincham both represented New Zealand.
+Mincham had represented Auckland and his son Ted Mincham and grandson Robert Mincham both represented New Zealand.

 Round 14

 Roope Rooster Knockout Competition

 Marist won the Roope Rooster for 1928 after defeating Ponsonby in a closely contested final.
 It was the first time they had won the trophy in their history.

 Round 1

 Semifinals

 Extra time was played in the Ponsonby match with Newton.
 Craddock Dufty was tackled into touch going for a try and the match ended a 5–5 draw with a replay required the following weekend.